 3. Pack a lunch bag

-When nurses are tired and short on time we tend to gravitate towards unhealthy convenience foods.
+When nurses are tired and short on time, we tend to gravitate towards unhealthy convenience foods.
 A helpful way to prevent this from happening is to prepare all of your meals and snacks for your shifts ahead of time.
-By preparing ahead, you can plan healthy easy-to-grab snacks instead of reaching for the donuts or other junk food lurking in the break room.
+By making ahead, you can plan healthy, easy-to-grab snacks instead of reaching for the donuts or other junk food lurking in the break room.

 Start by meal prepping one day a week, or if you are like me, just pack your lunch the day before your shifts.
-As a mom, I’m always preparing food for my kids so I just use that time to make my own lunches as well.
+As a mom, I’m always preparing food for my kids, so I use that time to make my lunches as well.